techsachinkr/Overriding_Model_Safety_Protections/README.md

 ## Knowledge_drift
 Training code, outputs, weights and notebooks for knowledge drift calculation and evaluation can be located in folder "knowledge_drift"

-# Summary of this Repo(Comprehensive details in paper provided in /paper folder)
+# Summary of this Repo(Comprehensive details in paper provided in /paper folder or at [Project Paper](https://github.com/techsachinkr/Overriding_Model_Safety_Protections/tree/main/paper))

 ## Key contributions
 - Implement the model pipeline to override open-source model safety protections to make it more harmful and